Title and statement of responsibility area

 Administrative history

-The Chester Playhouse has been a home to the performing arts since it was built in 1938 in Chester, Nova Scotia, by Ken Corkum and Eric Redden.
-While its first tenant, the Keneric Theatre, operated for over thirty years as a cinema the building wasn't used for live performances until 1963 when the Chester Jesters began five summer seasons of productions.
+Chester Playhouse has been a home to the performing arts since it was built in 1938 in Chester, Nova Scotia, by Ken Corkum and Eric Redden.
+Its first tenant, the Keneric Theatre, operated for thirty years as a cinema, and the building was first used for live performances in 1963, when the Chester Jesters began the first of five summer seasons.

-In the mid-seventies the building was purchased by Leo and Dora Velleman who had done previous puppetry work in Toronto.
-They renovated the theatre, renamed it the Leading Wind Theatre, and established their theatre group Canadian Puppet Festivals (CPF) at the site.
-Managed by a board of directors, CPF was a non-profit organization which hosted workshops and puppet productions that included The Pirates of Penzance, and The Mikado.
-In 1983 the Vellemans retired and CPF merged with Mermaid Theatre.
+The building was purchased and renovated in the 1970s by Leo and Dora Velleman, who renamed it the Leading Wind Theatre as a home for Canadian Puppet Festivals (CPF).
+Managed by a board of directors, CPF was a non-profit organization that hosted workshops and puppet productions including The Pirates of Penzance and The Mikado.
+After the Vellemans retired in 1983 CPF merged with Mermaid Theatre.

-The Chester Theatre Council (CTC) was founded in 1984 to preserve the Leading Wind Theatre.
-CTC originally sponsored touring productions but began leasing the building in 1987 as a venue for the first Chester Theatre Festival.
-In the same year Christopher Ondaatje purchased the theatre and leased it to the council, the theatre's name was changed to the Chester Playhouse, and seating renovations were made.
-The Ondaatje family donated the playhouse to the CTC in 1992 and the following year the entire building was renovated.
-In 1999 fundraising for a second wave of improvements began to create a better space for live performances.
-The renovations were completed in two phases which eventually resulted in new dressing rooms and workshop space, a new green room and new lobby, and an updated electrical system.
+Chester Theatre Council (CTC) was founded in 1984 to preserve the Leading Wind Theatre.
+CTC originally sponsored touring productions, but in 1987 leased the building as a venue for the first Chester Theatre Festival.
+That same year, Christopher Ondaatje purchased the theatre and leased it to the council and the name was changed to Chester Playhouse.
+The Ondaatje family donated the playhouse to the CTC in 1992 and in 1993 the theatre underwent an extensive renovation.
+In 1999 fundraising for a second wave of improvements began.
+These renovations were completed in two phases, which resulted in new dressing rooms, workshop space, green room and lobby, and an updated electrical system.

 Custodial history